-Due to insufficient security in information processing, the economy alone damage amounting to billions of dollars every year.
+Due to insufficient security in information processing, the German economy alone suffers damage amounting to billions of euros every year.
 The reasons for this are complex and range from external disturbances, technical errors, industrial espionage to misuse of information by former employees.
 But only those who recognize the challenges can also initiate appropriate measures.
 A well-structured information security management system in accordance with the internationally recognized ISO 27001 standard is an optimal basis for the effective implementation of a holistic security strategy.
 What exactly does this mean and what needs to be considered?
 Get answers to important questions about ISO 27001 right here.

 - What is information security?

 - What are the protection goals of information security?